lyuwen/slacklatex/README.md

 python3 main.py
 ```

-Then, try testing out your shiny new slash command.
+Then, try testing out your new slash command.

+## Known issues

+* Slack slash command has a ~3 seconds timeout and due to the slow speed of the compilation of the LaTeX equation,
+  it could happen that Slack will assume the command timed out while it actually is working and post the rendered
+  equation some moment later.